sen2vm/sen2vm-core/README.md

 ```

 ##### 1.2.1.1 Using otb
-This method consists of three main steps:
+This method can be resumed into three main steps:
  * Creation of a mosaic of all images,
  * Convertion of the direct location grid into an inverse location grid using scipy,
  * Computation of the otb resampling using the mosaic and the inverse location grid.